 Propolis Can Be Found In Many Forms

-Lozenges are used as a remedy for sore throat because of it's antimicrobial properties.
+Propolis lozenges are used as a remedy for sore throat because of the antimicrobial properties that propolis contains.
 It has strong antifungal properties as well.
 It works as a treatment for any type of mouth, throat or dental problem like plaque, canker sores and for the prevention of oral disease.
 Some health practitioners also believe that propolis can be effective against oral tumors.
 Used an oral rinse, it can reduce inflammation and irritation in the tissues of the gums, lips and throat.

 Propolis is also available in capsules, as an ointment and also as a rinse or topical liquid.
 As a rinse it has the ability to regenerate dental pulp, making it ideal for the prevention of dental caries.
 The cream form has numerous uses in the treatment of blemishes, acne and psoriasis.
 As an acne treatment, propolis has excellent healing abilities.